SweetPotat0/hw1-blog-forked/README.md

+## Notes
+1. This repository is archived and not in use anymore.
+Its not the submission.
+If you got here by mistake, this is the link to the submission: https://github.com/SweetPotat0/hw1-blog

 ## Submission:
 1. Submission is in pairs, but it's better for practice if you start alone.
 2. Coding: 70%, Questions: 30%.